ueberauth/guardian/guides/tutorial/start-tutorial.md

-  get "/login", SessionController, :new post "/login", SessionController, :login post "/logout", SessionController, :logout end
+  get "/login", SessionController, :new post "/login", SessionController, :login get "/logout", SessionController, :logout end

 # Definitely logged in scope
 scope "/", AuthMeWeb do
   pipe_through [:browser, :auth, :ensure_auth]

-  get "/secret", PageController, :secret end
+  get "/protected", PageController, :protected end
 ```

 There's a little bit happening here.

 1. We created a Phoenix pipeline that just delegates to our Guardian pipeline to login someone if we find a token in the session or header.
 This does not restrict access.
-2. We restrict access using both our `:auth` and `:ensure_auth` phoenix pipelines and use that to protect our "secret" route.
+2. We restrict access using both our `:auth` and `:ensure_auth` phoenix pipelines and use that to protect our protected route.

 Note that you must use the `:auth` pipeline before the `:ensure_auth` one to make sure that we have fetched and verified the token.
 We're also loading the resource but that is not required for ensure auth.